Mathilde Franziska Anneke: Later life in the United States, 1865–1884

 Anneke returned to Milwaukee in 1865 with another female friend, Cäcilie Kapp, and opened a private girls' school called the Töchter-Institut (Daughters' Institute).
 Some of Milwaukee's most prominent German American families sent their daughters to the school, and Anneke won wide respect in the community despite espousing views that identified her with radicalism.

 Anneke had participated in women's suffrage events back in the 1850s and became more focused on the cause after the war.
 She corresponded with leaders such as Elizabeth Cady Stanton, Susan B. Anthony, and Elizabeth Miller.
 She was elected as a vice-president (representing Wisconsin) at the inaugural meeting of the National Woman Suffrage Association in 1869, joining women who protested that the Fifteenth Amendment had not prohibited discrimination in voting law on the basis of sex as well as race.
 Woman suffrage was unpopular among men in the US, especially immigrant men, who associated it with temperance and Yankee Protestantism.
 Anneke found herself mediating between the organized suffrage movement and the immigrant community within which she felt comfortable.
+In the 1870s, Anneke was active in social justice moments in Milwaukee, Wisconsin.
+She was even affiliated with the Milwaukee Turners, although, the national organization did not grant women full membership until 1904.
 In 1876, she founded a women-only chapter of the International Workingmen's Association.
 Although she occasionally gave speeches in English, she preferred to use German throughout her life.

 Mathilde Anneke died on November 23, 1884, in Milwaukee, Wisconsin, and was buried in Milwaukee's Forest Home Cemetery.